 Cederberg Nature Reserve is near the town of Clanwilliam.
-It’s a beautiful hiking area but today it was too hot for a long trek.
+It’s a beautiful hiking area, but today it was too hot for a long trek.
 One popular moderate hike is to Wolfberg Arch.
-Maltese Cross, Tafelberg, Sneeuberg, Sneeukop, and Krakadouw peak are tough eight plus hour hikes enjoyed by expert hikers and local mountaineers – surely in cooler weather.
+Maltese Cross, Tafelberg, Sneeuberg, Sneeukop, and Krakadouw peak are tough, eight plus hour hikes enjoyed by expert hikers and local mountaineers during cooler weather.

 There are less strenuous hikes to Maalgat Pool and Stadsaal Caves.
 Cederberg has fascinating history.
 It’s a shame we didn’t have more time to spend exploring the area.
-It’s a long trip and we must pace ourselves.
+It’s a long trip, and we need to pace ourselves.
 It would be difficult to see everything.

 In the evening we enjoyed wine tasting at Orange River Cellars, a local vineyard.
-Later we had dinner followed by a briefing of our itinerary for tomorrow – a long day on the road to reach Namibia.
-So far the safari is as beautiful as imagined.
-With fewer people we get quality time with the guides who have so much information to share.
+Followed by dinner and a briefing of our itinerary for tomorrow – a long day on the road to reach Namibia.
+So far, the safari is tame, but as beautiful as imagined.
+With fewer people, we get quality time with the guides who have much to share.

 Thanks – very limited Internet for next few months Safari is fast paced!!